kaoutar-lakdim/Language-Identification-usingGaussian-Mixture-Models/README.md

 - [Conclusion](#conclusion)
 - [Problèmes](#problèmes)

-## Introduction
-This section provides an overview of the project, its objectives, the data used, and a descriptive schema.

 ### Project Overview
 The Language Identification Project aims to develop a robust system for automatically identifying the language of a given text.
 By leveraging Gaussian Mixture Models (GMMs), we aim to achieve accurate language identification across various languages.